COVID-19 vaccine information for healthcare professionalsUpdated October 13, 2021 at 10:52 am

 - Discusses the safety and efficacy of the current vaccines granted Emergency Use Authorization by the FDA

-This video was presented at a Children’s Health town hall for providers on Jan.
-6, 2021.
+This video was presented at a Children’s Health town hall for providers in September of 2021.